 Applications for orders of the Tribunal can be lodged either personally, by post or online on the SACAT website.
 Wherever possible, applications are heard within two weeks and no later than six weeks after lodgement.
 The Tribunal has the power to make binding orders on any aspect of residential tenancy agreements.

-The Tenancies Branch of Consumer and Business Services has a telephone advisory service that operates during work hours (131 882).
+The Tenancies Branch of Consumer and Business Services has a telephone advisory service that operates during work hours (telephone: 131 882).

 How applications are heard

-The Tribunal can hear any application for an order relating to a residential tenancy agreement.
-In the case of monetary claims, the amount claimed must not be more than $40 000, unless both parties consent in writing to the Tribunal's jurisdiction [s 24].
+The Tribunal can hear any application for an order relating to a residential tenancy agreement, except where one party is resident interstate [see Attorney-General (SA) v Raschke & Anor SASC 165 ; Burns v Corbett HCA 15].
+In the case of monetary claims, the amount claimed must not be more than $40,000, unless both parties consent in writing to the Tribunal's jurisdiction [s 24].
 Once such agreement is given, neither party can change their mind.
 If there is no such agreement, the application must be made in the appropriate court.
 The amount of the claim will determine which court has jurisdiction.

-A party to a tenancy agreement who wishes to apply for an order must first fill out an application and pay the application fee which, as of 29 March 2015, is $69 [see South Australian Civil and Administrative Tribunal Regulations 2015 Schedule 1].
+A party to a tenancy agreement who wishes to apply for an order must first fill out an application and pay the application fee of $81 (as at 1 July 2022).

 The Tribunal has the power to require parties to attend a compulsory conference before the matter is listed for a hearing [s 50] and also has the power to refer a matter for mediation [s 51].